Systemic Support for Britain's Nonstandard Workers

 .png)

 About a third of adults now need work to fit around day-to-day uncertainties.
-Those can involve ever-changing childcare arrangements, unpredictable commitments as a carer, personal medical issues, fluctuating partial-employment, or fluid studying.
+Those can involve ever-changing childcare arrangements, unpredictable commitments as a carer, personal medical issues, fluctuating partial-employment or fluid studying.

 Official UK data on these diverse work-seekers is inadequate.
 The most inclusive research has been in comparable US regions where Gallup polling found 36% of adults reliant on at least some ad-hoc earnings.
 McKinsey independently also assessed the figure at 36%.
 In Britain, the TUC describes irregular platform work as "spiralling".